 What is livedo reticularis?

-Livedo reticularis refers to a condition in which dilation of capillary blood vessels and stagnation of blood within these vessels causes mottled discolouration of the skin.
-It is described as being reticular (net-like) cyanotic (reddish blue discolouration) cutaneous discolouration surrounding pale central areas.
-It occurs mostly on the legs, arms and trunk and is more pronounced in cold weather.
+Livedo reticularis refers to a condition in which there is mottled discolouration of the skin.
+It is described as being reticular (net-like, lace-like) and cyanotic (reddish blue discolouration).
+The discolouration surrounds pale central skin.
+Livedo reticularis occurs mostly on the legs but can extend to arms and trunk.
+It is more pronounced in cold weather.

-Cutis marmorata causes temporary livedo in about 50% of normal infants and many adults when exposed to the cold and is a physiological response to cold.
-It is more intense and persistent in conditions associated with debility and other factors that cause stasis within blood vessels.
-The mottling is diffuse, temporary, mild and usually symptomless.
+Cutis marmorata causes temporary or physiological livedo in about 50% of normal infants and many adults when exposed to the cold.
+It is more intense and persistent in conditions associated with debility and other factors that cause stasis of deoxygenated blood where the blood vessels anastomose (join).
+The mottling is diffuse, mild and usually symptomless.
+The livedo gradually resolves on rewarming.

 Cutis marmorata telangiectatica congenita is a rare condition in which the livedo is present at birth or soon after.
 There may be other congenital abnormalities including neurological and intellectual problems, and it can be familial.
-The livedo is usually severe but may improve with age.
+The livedo is usually pronounced, but it often improves with age.

-Idiopathic livedo reticularis (i.e. cause unknown) occurs most commonly in young and middle-aged females, particularly during winter.
-Mottling occurs first only on exposure to cold but can become permanent.
+Primary or idiopathic livedo reticularis is livedo of unknown cause.
+It occurs most commonly in young and middle-aged females, particularly during winter.
+Mottling occurs first only on exposure to cold, but can become permanent.
 Tingling and numbness on cold exposure are common.
 Sometimes swelling, and rarely ulcers may develop in winter.
-In another less common variant, swelling of the feet and ankles and ulceration occurs in the spring and summer months.

-Secondary livedo reticularis is of known cause.
-It may be a sign of vasculitis (inflammation of the blood vessels) or of obstruction of the vessel by some circulating material.
+Secondary livedo reticularis, and especially livedo racemosa, may be a sign of obstruction of the vessel (vasculopathy) or vasculitis (inflammation of the blood vessels).
 The following conditions may be responsible:

 - Livedoid vasculitis